jakerieger/Fusion/markdown/EXAMPLES.md

 ## Variables

-To create a variable in Luna, you simply give it a name and assign it a value:
+To create a variable in Fusion, you simply give it a name and assign it a value:

 ```shell
 ››› x = 2